Food & Nature

 This situation creates new risks for businesses, Australian governments at all levels, communities and the environment.

-Projects in our Food, Land & Water program develop solutions to address key challenges of food and land use systems: food and nutrition security, smallholder livelihoods, natural resource efficiency, including water management, climate change impact and adaptation - using comprehensive approaches and new technologies.
+Projects in our Food & Nature program develop solutions to address key challenges of food and land use systems: food and nutrition security, smallholder livelihoods, natural resource efficiency, including water management, climate change impact and adaptation - using comprehensive approaches and new technologies.